ArmandoHerra/Rundeck_Playgrounds/README.md

 You can edit the Name of the Job, add more commands, or call scripts.

-#### After creating the Job we will obtain an output that looks like this:
+#### After importing the Job we will obtain an output that looks like this

 ```xml
 <result success='true' apiversion='34'>